How Important Are Merge Collectors in Performance Exhaust Systems?

-The merge collectors at Burns Stainless are custom engineered for each application using their proprietary X-Design Parametric custom exhaust design computer program.
+The merge collectors at Burns Stainless are custom engineered for each application using their proprietary X-Design Parametric Exhaust Modeling Design Program.
 Their Merge Collectors combine high flow and high velocity to increase and broaden an engine's torque curve all the way to the horsepower peak and beyond.

 Efficiency is key in building horsepower.
 The more efficiently the engine combusts the fuel and moves the internals the more horsepower and torque is produced.
 In other words, the key is to harness as much of the stored energy in the fuel to impart force against the piston.
 It is that simple, AND, not so simple.

 Installing a larger exhaust header without considering the engine design and expecting a performance increase would be like putting a Ferrari body kit on a Fiero and expecting it to go faster.